-Wander along the Warrego River Walk in Charleville, the most northernmost tributary of the Darling River.
+Wander along Charleville’s Warrego River Walk beside the northernmost tributary of the Darling River.

-Along the path read the signs including about Mundagudda, the Rainbow Serpent, see the new and old bridges and view the flora and fauna.
+Read the signs about Mundagudda and the Rainbow Serpent along the path, see the new and old bridges and view native trees and grasses.
 Birdlife is prolific early morning and later afternoon.
-Picnic tables, wheel-chair friendly and dogs on a leash.
+Picnic tables, wheelchair friendly and dogs on a leash.

-The Warrego is one of the few rivers where silver perch breed naturally.
-Also, home to Yellow Bellow and Murray Cod, it is a angle’s delight with thousands and thousands of fingerlings introduced into the river system annually by the Charleville Fishing Club.
+Did you know that the Warrego is one of the few rivers where silver perch breed naturally?
+Also home to Yellowbelly and Murray Cod, it is an angler’s delight with thousands of fingerlings introduced in the river system annually by the Charleville Fishing Club.